 Define Vision, Mission and Objectives clearly and specific to the implementation of TQM and its expected outcome.

 Entire employee community of the organization needs to understand the vision and mission and work effectively towards accomplishing the set objectives.

 Define Key performance Indicators (KPIs)

-These KPI factors help an organization to focus on key areas which help them to meet the desired objectives set by management.
+These KPI factors help an organization to focus on key areas which helps them to meet the desired objectives set by management.

-These KPI factors help an organization to assess their performance and trace on their closeness to meeting the objectives.
+The KPI factors also help an organization to assess their performance and trace how close they are towards meeting their objectives.